Four Types of End Times Books & the Order in which to Read Them!

 THE FOUR TYPES OF END TIMES BOOKS:

-In these types of books, the author has already picked a very specific approach to the end times and they want to teach it to you.
-In some ways, it’s good to have at least one of these for each of the historical approaches.
-After all, each approach can get very confusing; so, it helps to have a book that gives you a good overview.
+In these types of books, the author has already picked a very specific approach to the end times (based on dozens of huge assumptions).
+In some ways, it’s good to have at least one of these for each of the four historical approaches.
+After all, each approach can get confusing; so, it helps to have a book that gives you a good overview.

-Thus, before you purchase these (listed below), I usually recommend people to start with the second category of end times Books:
+Thus, before you dive deep into these types of books (listed at the bottom of this article), I usually recommend that newbies start with the second category of end times books:

 (2) SEMI-ACADEMIC COMPARISON BOOKS: